My dog is refusing to eat – what should I do?Updated a month ago

 Once you’ve eliminated any medical issues, give the following ideas a try:

-➡️ One simple, and overlooked tip is to try different bowls and different locations – some dogs have preference for a steel bowl, some a fancy porcelain dish!
+➡️ One simple, and overlooked tip is to try different bowls and different locations – some dogs have a preference for a steel bowl, some a fancy porcelain dish!
 And some dogs will only eat in a safe, quiet space - away from other pets or children.
-In fact, any change in environment due to travel or staying with a friend or at kennels can impact a dogs’ appetite.
+Some dogs object to eating near a strong source of smell such as an air freshener, a vase of flowers or a cat litter tray.
+Remember, a dog's nose can be 100,000 times more sensitive than ours.

 ➡️ A great tip to try is to try warming the food to release more of the aromas of the ingredients - just place some food into a microwave-safe bowl and gently heat for 10 seconds at a time, be sure to stir well to avoid hot spots.